avanzosc/odoo-addons/stock_lot_origin_global_gap/README.rst

   the string "Internal reference" to "global gap".
 * In "incoming" picking, 2 new fields "origin" and "global gap".
 Required if a lot to be created is entered.
+* In products new field "Show Origin/Glogal Gap in documents".
+If it is activated, the origin and global gap of the batch will be printed on the pickings.

 Bug Tracker
 ===========